Summary

 Operating our business

-Operating and managing our Sites, our products, and our services; providing content to you; displaying advertising and other information to you; communicating and interacting with you via our Sites, our products, or our services; and notifying you of changes to any of our Sites, our products, or our services.
+Operating and managing our Sites, our products, and our services; providing content to you; communicating and interacting with you via our Sites, our products, or our services; and notifying you of changes to any of our Sites, our products, or our services.

 Legal Basis: The Processing is necessary for our legitimate interests, namely the proper administration of our business and communications with users.